2 Oct 2019

 China (Hainan) Pilot Free Trade Zone

 Construction work on the Hainan Pilot Free Trade Zone (Hainan FTZ) is now well underway, with the project set to extend across the whole of the island, an area of some 33,900 sq km.
-The development, as outlined in the Overall Plan for the China (Hainan) Pilot Free Trade Zone (formally adopted by the State Council on 16 October 2018), will see the FTZ evolve into a key gateway for China, boosting its connectivity with its Indian and Pacific ocean trading partners.
+The development, as outlined in the Overall Plan for the China (Hainan) Pilot Free Trade Zone (See Chinese version) (formally adopted by the State Council on 16 October 2018), will see the FTZ evolve into a key gateway for China, boosting its connectivity with its Indian and Pacific ocean trading partners.

 In line with the goals outlined in the Overall Plan, by 2020, the FTZ will be one of the most open and internationalised zones in the region.
 More specifically, it will be trade- and investment-friendly, boast a robust legal regime, maintain a comprehensive financial services sector, demonstrate safe and efficient oversight and will have cultivated a superior ecological environment, one set to have a profound influence on neighbouring areas.
 It is believed that these elements will prove a sound foundation for the development of the proposed Hainan Free Trade Port and see the island take a lead in pioneering China’s overall Free Trade Port strategy.